MRCIEU/rhds-tcga/README.md

 pip3 install dotenv==0.9.9
 ```

-### Install pipeline dependencies: mamba option

-If it is not already installed, R can be installed using mamba:
+If it is not already installed, R can be installed as well:

 ```
-mamba install conda-forge::r-base=4.4.2
+mamba install conda-forge::r-base=4.4.1
 ```

 Start R and install R packages using the